leinson/where-we-dine/README.md

 ### Välipalautus 3 :
 - Admin can add types of cuisines to a new restaurant, aka can create cuisine tags
 - Add price range to a restaurant
+- Separate user page that displays the users written reviews

 To do:

-- user page & remove options
+- Delete own review and own account
 - fly.io

 ### Välipalautus 2 :